Ootlah Logo

 Fairytales at Nizwa Fort

-Nizwa Fort is one of Oman's most magnificent and historic castles.
+Nizwa Fort is one of the best things to see in Oman.
 It's one of the best adventures and places to visit in oman to spend an hour or two walking around.
 There are several signs that tell fascinating stories about the fort's history, goals, and defense system.
 Get a view of the lush oasis of palms from the top of the main round fort.
 The cost of entering the fort is 5 OMR (11 USD).
 There are several shaded areas inside the fort where you can relax or drink fresh fruit juice at the fort's cafe.

 Local stay at Misfat Al Abriyeen